Join Here | Log In

 When you read through the diagnostic criteria for hEDS or hypermobility spectrum disorder, it seems like this is cut-and-dry.
 Certain symptoms = certain diagnoses.
 But the reality is that everyone is unique, and not everyone fits into a specific box.[ref]

-A recent study looked at the whole genomes of people who had hEDS symptoms but no genetic diagnosis.
+A 2023 whole-genome study looked at people with hEDS symptoms but no genetic diagnosis.
 The researchers found that out of 174 patients, there were 10 with EDS mutations found on the whole genome testing.
 Additionally, there were multiple other mutations that were likely related to the EDS symptoms in other hEDS patients.[ref]
 The takeaway from the study is that there is a lot more to learn about how genes affect hEDS symptoms.

 Along with joint hypermobility, many with hypermobility EDS diagnosis also have other co-morbidities.